 All manuscripts should be typed or computer printed, double-spaced, on one side only of 8 1/2” by 11” paper.
 The author’s name, address, phone number and an approximate word count should appear on the first page.
 We accept completed manuscripts only; no query letters, please.
 Material will not be returned unless a self-addressed envelope with adequate postage is included.
 Seasonal material should be sent at least six months in advance.

-Address all submissions to: Stephen O’Rear, Clubhouse Jr. Editorial Assistant, 8605 Explorer Drive, Colorado Springs, CO 80920.
+Address all submissions to: Joanna Echols, Clubhouse Jr. Senior Associate Editor, 8605 Explorer Drive, Colorado Springs, CO 80920.

 We do our best to respond to manuscripts within 8 weeks.